Automated Incident Response: Streamlining Your SecOps

 Closing Thoughts

-Unfortunately, teams are saddled with the responsibility of building automation prior to threat identification to manage inbound alert queues and respond fast enough to contain modern threats.
+Unfortunately, teams are saddled with the responsibility of building automation prior to threat identification to manage inbound alert notification queues and respond fast enough to contain modern cyber threats.
 Using native API integrations with your existing security tools and a good bit of elbow grease, you can reduce the amount of energy needed to manage detections, enrich alerts, and respond effectively to known threats.
-The challenge is that the need for automation is its own development cycle – with each alert requiring its own type of planning, integrations, and automation that put a different strain on your team.
+Ultimately, this will reduce response times and accelerate threat remediation.

 Ready to see Prophet Security in action?